-Term Definition accountable authority see subsection 12(2) of the Public Governance , Performance and Accountability Act 2013 administering entity when an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes assessment criteria are the specified principles or standards, against which applications will be judged.
-These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings. commencement date the expected start date for the grant activity completion date the expected date that the grant activity must be completed and the grant spent by co-sponsoring entity when two or more entities are responsible for the policy and the appropriation for outcomes associated with it Commonwealth entity a department of state, or a parliamentary department, or a listed entity or a body corporate established by a law of the Commonwealth.
-See subsections 10(1) and (2) of the PGPA Act Commonwealth Grants Rules and Guidelines (CGRGs) establish the overarching Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
-Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration. date of effect can be the date on which a grant agreement is signed or a specified starting date.
-Where there is no grant agreement, entities must publish information on individual grants as soon as practicable. decision maker the person who makes a decision to award a grant eligibility criteria refer to the mandatory criteria which must be met to qualify for a grant.
+Term Definition accountable authority see subsection 12(2) of the Public Governance , Performance and Accountability Act 2013 . administering entity when an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes. assessment criteria are the specified principles or standards, against which applications will be judged.
+These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings. commencement date the expected start date for the grant activity.
+Commonwealth entity a department of state, or a parliamentary department, or a listed entity or a body corporate established by a law of the Commonwealth.
+See subsections 10(1) and (2) of the PGPA Act.
+Commonwealth Grants Rules and Guidelines (CGRGs) establish the overarching Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
+Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration. completion date the expected date that the grant activity must be completed and the grant spent by. co-sponsoring entity when 2 or more entities are responsible for the policy and the appropriation for outcomes associated with it. date of effect can be the date on which a grant agreement is signed or a specified starting date.
+Where there is no grant agreement, entities must publish information on individual grants as soon as practicable. decision maker the person who makes a decision to award a grant. delegate this may be the Community Grants Hub Delegate or nominated staff member of the client agency at the Director (Executive Level 2) level or above. eligibility criteria refer to the mandatory criteria which must be met to qualify for a grant.
 Assessment criteria may apply in addition to eligibility criteria. funding arrangement manager is the officer responsible for the ongoing management of the grantee and their compliance with the grant agreement.